gboehl/dynare/doc/manual/source/the-model-file.rst

         the associated Lagrange multiplier ``Lambda`` in the binding regime becomes negative.
 Note that the constraint here takes on a linear form to be consistent with a piecewise linear model solution

-    The specification of the model equations belonging to the respective regimes is done in the ``model``-block, with equation tags indicating to which regime a particular equation belongs.
+    The specification of the model equations belonging to the respective regimes is done in the ``model`` block, with equation tags indicating to which regime a particular equation belongs.
 All equations that differ across regimes must have a ``name``-tag attached to them that allows uniquely identifying different versions of the same equation.
 The name of the constraints specified is then used in conjunction with a ``bind`` or ``relax``